After historic unpopularity of Trump in Western Europe, new poll suggests broad approval of Biden

 The U.S. leader has clashed with his counterparts on issues including trade and military spending, has been greeted with large protests during visits to European capitals and has raged a war of words with elected officials in Britain and France.

-Pew have been tracking global confidence in the sitting U.S. president since 2000.
+Pew has been tracking global confidence in the sitting U.S. president since 2000.
 The lowest ratings in France and Germany were both recorded during the Trump administration (the lowest approval recorded in Britain was 16 percent in 2008 for President George W. Bush).

 In all three countries, the highest ratings over the two decades were recorded during the first year of the Obama administration, when 93 percent of Germans, 91 percent of the French and 86 percent of Britons said they had a positive view of the U.S. leader.